zahidulislamjewel11/til/Java_OOP.md

 ---

-**Question 25:**
-*What happens if downcasting fails?* or
-*What happens if you downcast an object that isn't actually an instance of the subclass?*
+### **29. What happens if downcasting fails?
+Or, What happens if you downcast an object that isn't actually an instance of the subclass?**

 **Answer:**
 It compiles, but throws a **`ClassCastException`** at runtime.